WatIsDeze/Nail-Crescent/README.md

   - The alternative is, use stb_freetype since the libpng and libfreetype are a pain to begin with.
 Of course, this requires modifying their code.
   - Include OpenAL-soft and have it build itself properly.
 In case this fails, at least include a binary for Windows guys.
 - [ ] Remove MDV, and GTV.
+- [ ] Implement locations, or rather, finish moving over to CLGame...
+- [ ] Add Key input support to CLGame.
 - [ ] Headers need to be unique to their "owners".
 Or how do you say this...
 In either case, it'll result in way faster build times.
   - [ ] inc/shared/
     - [ ] Move each part into its own sub header, include these in shared.h